 What’s Going On at Marquette Park?

 We recently highlighted some of the amazing community-driven activities and developments happening at Marquette Park.
-But we’ve also faced many challenges, which we discuss as well.
+We’ve also faced many challenges, which we discuss as well.
+But progress is being made, and the summer of 2021 has been a great time at Marquette Park.
 Read our article on the DutchtownSTL Blog.

 Marquette Park Pool